Tiancheng-htc/Tiancheng-Hu.github.io/_pages/about.md

   - /about.html
 ---

-I’m a fourth year undergraduate student from Huazhong University of Science and Technology (UCAS).
+I’m a fourth year undergraduate student from Huazhong University of Science and Technology (HUST).
 I am generally interested in software engineering and system software.

 I will become a phd student of Peking University after graduating from HUST next year.
 I am very fortunate to be co-advised by Prof.Tao Xie of Peking University, PKU and Prof.Chenxi Wang of Institute of Computing Technology, CAS.